mmuldo/palette-cleanser/README.md

 # Palette Cleanser

-We all know that refreshing senstation of setting our desktop applications to a delicious color scheme such as [Dracula](https://draculatheme.com/) or [Nord](https://www.nordtheme.com/).
+We all know that refreshing sensation of setting our desktop applications to a delicious color scheme such as [Dracula](https://draculatheme.com/) or [Nord](https://www.nordtheme.com/).
 But even the tastiest of color schemes can grow bland after awhile, leaving you craving a new flavor for your desktop apps.